iai-group/ir-course-2021/exercises/README.md

 ### Specific steps

-  * **First time (if using git)**: Clone the repository `https://github.com/kbalog/ir-course` to your computer.
+  * **First time (if using git)**: Clone this repository to your computer.
     - Note: unless you're a git guru and you know what you're doing, simply clone it and don't fork it.
   * **At the beginning of each class session**: Pull changes from the repository or download the files from the `exercises/E{n}` folder manually..
   * **Complete the exercises in the Jupyter notebook(s)**
     - Easiest is to navigate to the `[YOUR_LOCAL_FOLDER]/exercises` folder and issue `jupyter notebook` in a terminal/command line window. (`YOUR_LOCAL_FOLDER` either refers to the folder where you cloned the git repo or where you saved the files manually.)
     - Complete the exercises by making the tests pass.
     - Do *NOT* commit/push changes, as you won't be able to submit them.
   * **Study the reference solutions** (posted [here](solutions/)) after the class session.